 OrbiMed Advisors

-Gordon serves as a general partner at OrbiMed Advisors.
+Gordon serves as a managing partner at OrbiMed Advisors.
 He joined the firm in 1995, and invests in biotech and pharmaceutical companies, as he holds a Ph.D. in molecular biology.
-He ranked fourth on Forbes Midas List: Top Tech Investors 2018 and remains on the list in 2020 at number 77.
+He ranked fourth on Forbes Midas List: Top Tech Investors 2018 and remained on the list in 2020 at number 77.

 Silverstein has been at the firm OrbiMed for over 22 years.
-He is the managing partner and the co-head of private equity.
-He focuses on investment that are related to healthcare, biotechnology, and medical devices.
+Currently he is an executive partner.
+He focuses on investments that are related to healthcare, biotechnology, and medical devices.
 He is the President of the Silverstein Foundation which invests in Parkinson's Disease research.

 DCM